Daniel R. Thies

 - U.S. District Court, Central District of Illinois, 2018

 Mr. Thies is a member of the Executive Committee of the Council of the American Bar Association Section of Legal Education & Admissions to the Bar, the nationally recognized accrediting body for American law schools.
-He also currently serves as a member of the finance and governance committees of the Council, and as Chair of the Non-J.D.
-Committee.
+He also currently serves as a member of the finance and governance committees of the Council, and as Chair of the Standards Committee.

 Mr. Thies served as the Reporter for the 2009-2010 ABA Presidential Commission on the Impact of the Economic Crisis on the Profession and Legal Needs, and as the Reporter for the 2012-2013 ISBA Special Committee on the Impact of Law School Debt on the Delivery of Legal Service.
 He has also represented Illinois as a delegate in the ABA Young Lawyers Division Assembly.

 Mr. Thies has frequently written on topics of interest to the profession (and public):

 Mr. Thies and his wife Page reside in Champaign with their three sons and one daughter.